Search

 After a few weeks, hill sprints have the potential to transform your running so you’re faster and less likely to get hurt.
 Excited?
 Let’s see how they can help (and what mistakes to avoid).

-Why Are Hill Sprints So Helpful for Runners?
+Benefits of Hill Sprints for Runners?

-• strengthen your running muscles and connective tissues
+• strengthen your running muscles and connective tissues (hill sprints are similar to lifting weights!)

 • increase your stride power